Get your feed working harder

 - Lowering the free shipping threshold

-You also need to use product extensions to amplify your ads.
-When a search query is conducted, any items that are related will show up under your ad.
-They will appear in a plus box formation, which is generated using your product feed in your Google Merchant Centre account.
+You should also use product extensions to amplify your ads.
+When a search query is conducted, any items that are related will show up under your ad in a plus box formation, which is generated using the product feed from your Google Merchant Centre account.

-The final piece of the puzzle is to leverage custom labels.
-Custom labels are important because they give you the capability to run more detailed reports, which can then impact your strategies for bidding.
+The final piece of the puzzle is custom labels.
+These are important because they give you the capability to run more detailed reports, which can then impact your strategies for bidding.

-Some of the different uses for labelling include:
+Some of the different uses for labels are:

 - Tracking the success of a new collection

-- Grouping similar products to measure demand and the effect of other variables such as pricing and colour
+- Grouping similar products to measure demand and the effect of variables like pricing and colour

-Of course, you are not limited to these categories, as it all depends on the type of products you are selling.
-To determine what sort of labels you should use, ask yourself what sort of reports you would like to see.
-What is relevant to your product?
+Of course, you’re not limited to these categories – it all depends on the type of products you sell.
+To determine what labels you should use, ask yourself what sort of reports you would like to see and what is most relevant to your product.

-Giving yourself the best tools for the job and following these tips will make the process of optimising your Google Shopping feed simple and give your products the best chance to stand out.
+Giving yourself the best tools for the job and following the tips in this article will simplify Google Shopping optimisation for your feed, and more importantly, give your products the best chance to stand out.